GemHunt/CoinSorter/scripts/AWSCaffeDigetsBuild.md

 cd ~/caffe
 cp Makefile.config.example Makefile.config

-# In Makefile.config check that USE_CUDNN is set to 1 in case you would
+# In Makefile.config uncomment USE_CUDNN :1
-# like to use it and to 0 if not
-# It defaults to 1
+# Also I uncomment "WITH_PYTHON_LAYER:= 1 so I can use this option in digits
+vi Makefile.config

 make all
 make py
-make pycaffe
-make test
+make pycaffe   (It says nothing to be done?) make test
+#This runs a large number of Caffe tests:
 make runtest

-echo -e "\nexport CAFFE_HOME=/home/ubuntu/caffe" >> ~/.bashrc
+#echo -e "\nexport CAFFE_HOME= ~/caffe" >> ~/.bashrc
-# load the new environmental variables
+#Load the new environmental variables
 bash

 Installing DIGITS
 cd ~
 git clone https://github.com/NVIDIA/DIGITS.git digits
-	or with lmbd support
+#If you don't want the master this is an example of cloning a branch:
-	git clone -b dev/lmdb-inference --single-branch https://github.com/gheinrich/DIGITS.git digits cd digits sudo apt-get install graphviz gunicorn
+#git clone -b dev/lmdb-inference --single-branch https://github.com/gheinrich/DIGITS.git digits

+cd digits
+sudo apt-get install graphviz gunicorn